chinchalinchin/scrilla/README.md

     - During Docker image build, be sure to initialize static data so user doesn't have to.
     - Create docker image
     - Possibly initialize database image through compose to cache data instead of saving it to virtual filesystem.
 Either that, or define a volume to persist cache across image builds.
+    - Endpoints that serve images of graphs calculated from the core app.

+11. Create functions for calculation and plotting of yield curve.

+12. Create tabs in GUI for: Markets, Fundamentals, Options, Economy.
+Markets will feature the portfolio optimization and financial price statistics such as moving averages and efficient frontiers.
+Fundamentals will feature graphs and calculations of accounting statistics like EBITDA, Enterprise Value, etc. Options will feature functions for calculating IV of options, displaying the volatility skew, historical vs. implied volatility, and option greeks.
+Economy will feature graphs of the yield curve, GDP, etc.

+13. Copy IV algorithm and option greek algorithms from old python cli program.

 ### NOTE